krakenjs/post-robot/README.md

 Doing this is pretty simple:

-1. Create a bridge path, for example `http://yy.com/bridge.html`, and include post-robot:
+a.
+Create a bridge path, for example `http://yy.com/bridge.html`, and include post-robot:

 ```html
 <script src="http://xx.com/js/post-robot.js"></script>
 ```

-2. In the parent page, `xx.com`, include the following javascript:
+b.
+In the parent page, `xx.com`, include the following javascript:

 ```html
 <script>